- General Instructions

 Employers use Form 8850 to pre-screen and to make a written request to the state workforce agency (SWA) of the state in which their business is located (where the employee works) to certify an individual as a member of a targeted group for purposes of qualifying for the work opportunity credit.

 Submitting Form 8850 to the SWA is but one step in the process of qualifying for the work opportunity credit.
 The state work opportunity tax credit (WOTC) coordinator for the SWA must certify the job applicant is a member of a targeted group.
 After starting work, the employee must meet the minimum number-of-hours-worked requirement for the work opportunity credit.
 Generally, an employer elects to take the credit by filing Form 5884, Work Opportunity Credit.
 However, a tax-exempt organization that hires a qualified veteran must report the work opportunity credit on Form 5884-C, Work Opportunity Credit for Qualified Tax-Exempt Organizations Hiring Qualified Veterans.

 You must receive the certification from the SWA before you can claim the related credit on Form 5884 or Form 5884-C.

-If the job applicant will begin working for the employer after May 31, 2016, the job applicant gives information to the employer on or before the day a job offer is made.
+The job applicant gives information to the employer on or before the day a job offer is made.
 This information is entered on Form 8850.
-If the employer believes the applicant is a member of a targeted group (as defined under Members of Targeted Groups), the employer completes the rest of the form no later than the day the job offer is made.
+If the employer believes the applicant is a member of a targeted group (as defined later, under Members of Targeted Groups), the employer completes the rest of the form no later than the day the job offer is made.
 Both the job applicant and the employer must sign Form 8850 no later than the date for submitting the form to the SWA.